AVE YOU EVER watched

 birds immediate reaction would be to fold its wings and dive.

 Therefore, my reaction in such a case should be to turn, not dive,

 and let the bird look after itself.

-one day as I was making a turn for my landing, I noticed a buzzard a few
+one day as I was making an approach for my landing, I noticed a buzzard a few

 yards in front of me.
 I hadnt seen it previously.
 Apparently, it

 hadnt seen me either.
 But I was close enough to see it look up suddenly,

 its eyes wide open in surprise.
 I could only imagine what it was thinking

 in the moment.
 (I wont repeat it here because I was silently saying